mbcoder/gps-logger/README.md

 4. Clone the repository by entering `git clone https://github.com/mbcoder/gps-logger.git`
 5. The app can be run by entering `sudo ./gradlew run`

-Note that the application need to be be run using `sudo` so that the Pi4J libraries have sufficient permission to access the Raspberry Pi hardware.
+Note that the application needs to be run using `sudo` so that the Pi4J libraries have sufficient permission to access the Raspberry Pi hardware.

 ## Resources